-6.8 The design water depth for this site is 0.3m.
-The development must utilise building materials that are suitable for a 'water exclusion strategy'.
+6.8 The design water depth for this site is 0.9m.
+The development should utilise building materials that are suitable for a 'water exclusion strategy'.
 Materials classified as "Good" (highlighted in red) in the Figure below shall be used for construction upto the water depth.